ELETTRA-SincrotroneTrieste/cumbia-libs/qumbia-tango-controls/src/tutorial_faq.md

 ## A.

 Almost same code as above.
-Extract color from the "state_color", state string from the "state_string".
+Extract color from the "state_color", state string from the "value".

 ```cpp
         success = tw.read_att(td.getDevice(), argv[2], res);  // read attribute, store result in res, return success